cormullion/juliamonomaster/website/faq.md

 There are some other options for the `@font-face` directive, which determine things like the behaviour of web pages while the fonts are still downloading, the range of characters you want to download, and so on.

 (There are also versions of two of the fonts with “Latin” in the name: these are stripped down versions supporting just the basic MacRoman/Windows1252 “Latin” character sets.
-These are of interest mosly  if you want to have more control over font loading times in web browser-based applications.)
+These are of interest mostly if you want to have more control over font loading times in web browser-based applications.)

 ## ‘How do I configure VS Code?’